What Is French Colonial Architecture?

 View our gallery of French Colonial style homes, millwork, and moldings

 French Colonial House Characteristics

 French Colonial style of architecture is usually signified by a raised one-story house with many narrow door and window openings complemented by paired shutters.

 French Colonial style homes typically feature: a steeply pitched roof, either hipped or side-gabled, and walls of stucco, commonly over a half-timbered frame.

 Exterior stairs were another common element; the stairs would often climb up to a distinctive, full-length porch, on a home’s front facade.

-French Colonial style mouldings are usually derived from simple boards and the quirk and bead.
-In more complex examples, shapes such as coves, quarter-rounds, ogees and ovolos are used.
+French Colonial style moldings are usually derived from simple boards and can feature quirk and bead flourishes.

 This makes French colonial moldings versatile – a large contributing factor to their continued popularity today.